Umersaeed81/File_Management_Operations/README.md

 This script copies files from the source directory to the destination directory if their base names end with "AS" or "US" and have either a ".xlsx" or ".txt" extension.

 ### [Copying Files That End with Multiple Keywords and Have Multiple Extensions, Handling Overwrites](https://github.com/Umersaeed81/File_Management_Operations/blob/main/Copying_Files_Based_on_Specific_Keywords_and_Extensions/Example-38.md)

-This script copies files from the source directory to the destination directory if their base names end with "AS" or "US" and have either a ".xlsx" or ".txt" extension.
-It also ensures that files are not overwritten by generating unique filenames.

 This example builds on the previous one by adding functionality to handle potential overwrites.
 If a file with the same name already exists in the destination folder, the script generates a new filename with an incremental suffix to avoid overwriting the existing file.